 At some point, you may find yourself asking the question, ‘should I sell my investment property?’
 Before doing so, you also need think about the costs of selling property, so you can estimate your costs and be sure it’s really worth selling.

-To have an estimate of the costs, you first need to determine the price you’ll be able to achieve for your property.
-If you’ve read our previous articles, you will know how to establish the price range that your property will fall into.
-When you have an estimate of the price you’ll achieve, you can estimate your costs.
+To have an estimate of the costs, you first need to determine the price you’ll be able to achieve for your property (you can read our article here to help you determine the price of your property).
+Once having established the price range that your property will fall into, you’ll then be able to estimate how much it will cost to sell your property.

 The Costs of Selling Property